SorensenUCSC/CSE211-fa2022/projects/memcompose/index.md

 It always reads data out on the `dob` port.
 To further look on other memories check the `examples/` folder.
 With some background on how memories are declared in Verilog let's look at how MemCompose works with them.

 # Running MemCompose
-When given these memory files as input to MemCompose, it does the parsing, analysis and backend generation.
-The final output from the backend generation are two files:
+When given these memory files as input to MemCompose, it generates these two files:

 1. OpenRAM configuration file
 2. New Verilog RTL file with memory instantiated